Skip to Content

 If you take the time to socialize your Khao Manee with the kids from early on, you’ll enjoy the naturally playful and outgoing cat to the fullest.
 It’s still advised to supervise the interactions between children and pets.

 The same can be said when introducing the cat to other pets.
-In general, Khao Manees get along well with others, including dogs.
+In general, Khao Manees are a friendly breed and get along well with others, including dogs.

 khao manee wearing multiple collars